Infisical/infisical-omnibus/README.md

 the [omnibus cookbook](https://github.com/chef-cookbooks/omnibus) to setup your desired platform and execute the build steps listed above.

-The default build environment requires Test Kitchen and VirtualBox for local development.
-Test Kitchen also exposes the ability to provision instances using various cloud providers like AWS, DigitalOcean, or OpenStack.
-For more information, please see the [Test Kitchen documentation](https://kitchen.ci/).
+The default build environment requires Infisical Kitchen and VirtualBox for local development.
+Infisical Kitchen also exposes the ability to provision instances using various cloud providers like AWS, DigitalOcean, or OpenStack.
+For more information, please see the [Infisical Kitchen documentation](https://kitchen.ci/).

 Once you have tweaked your [`.kitchen.yml`](.kitchen.yml) (or [`.kitchen.local.yml`](.kitchen.local.yml)) to your liking, you can bring up an